ambroseling/LeetCode/notes/dsa.md

     - Indicator random variable $I \{A\}$ associated with event A is defined as:
     - $I \{A\} = \{1 \text{ if A occurs }, 0 \text{ if A does not occur}\}$
     - Lemma 5.1: Given a sample space S and event A in the sample space S, let $X_A = I\{A\}$, then $E[X_A] = Pr\{A\}$

+### Trees
+Definitions
+1. A tree is an undirected graph in which any 2 vertices are connected with exactly one path
+2. Any connected graph who has n nodes with n-1 edges is a tree
+3. The degree of a vertex of a graph is the number of edges incident of the vertex
+4. A leaf is a vertex of degree 1
+5. A path graph is a tree with 2 or more vertices that is not branched at all
+6. A tree is called a rooted tree if one vertex has been designated
+7. the height of a tree is the number of edges that form the longest path from root to leaf

 ### Binary Trees

 * Ways to do traversal:
     - In order (Left Root Right)
     - Pre-order (Root Left Right)